-A little boy named Jacob sat on the steps, waiting for his mother and brother to walk with him to town.
+A little boy sat on the steps, waiting for his mother and brother to walk with him to town.
 His mother, worried he would dirty his Sunday clothes, told him not to stray from the porch until she came outside.
-But while Jacob waited, his younger brother came down to the porch and they got into a fight.
+But while the boy waited, his younger brother came down to the porch and they got into a fight.
 Both boys ended up in the dirt, their clothes torn and sullied.
 A couple minutes later, the boys heard the tell-tale jingle of the ice cream truck.
 Their fight forgotten, they rushed back into the house to find their mother and ask her for some coins.
 “Just look at yourselves,” the mother chastised when she met them at the door.
-“You’re in no condition to ask for anything after what you’ve done.”
+“You’re in no condition to ask for anything.”

 Many Orthodox Christians often say the same to themselves when they think about receiving Holy Communion.
 I’m in no condition to receive today.
 I shouldn’t take Communion.
 I’m not good enough.
 When is someone in condition to receive Holy Communion?
 Are we ever good enough?